Robchike9290/QuizlansQuizQuorner/README.md

 After logging in, the user has the option to select either the "Create a Quiz", "Take a Quiz", "Home", or "User" pages, while also having the option to log out.
 They can also select a particular quiz in the database, which will route them directly to the page to take this particular quiz.

 #### Home Page
+The home page renders a quiz feed that is updated with any new quiz creations (sorted by most to least recently added).
+The user is able to scroll through the feed while their friend's list and a list of popular quizzes stay locked on the left and right.

+Each quiz is rendered with its banner image, title, description, author, as well as percentage of successful takes, and the ability to rate or report each quiz.

 #### Create a Quiz